 When you get a result, roll out the winner, in the exact form it was tested.
 Sometimes this will mean sticking to the existing design.
 Quite often there will be no meaningful difference between the two versions, so in theory it's your choice as to which you go forward with.

 This is the biggest problem for a lot of startups and small sites and it's not as simple as knowing how much traffic you get to the website overall.
 Even with 100,000 users a month you may not have enough traffic to run the test you want in a reasonable time.
 Let me explain through an example:

-In an A/B test you'll need 60,000 users to go through your test.
-If your product page only gets about a third of the total users to your site (of 100,000 users) then you're going to need to run that test for two months before you have a result.
+In an A/B test you'll need 60,000 users in total to go through your test.
+If you have decent traffic of 100,000 users visiting your site per month and your product pages only get about a third of that traffic, then you're going to need to run that test for two months before you have a result.

 The biggest problem with A/B testing is that people use it at the wrong time.
 Too often they have already redesigned their site and built it and then are just testing to see how much better it is than the current version.

 A/B tests can be used at the very end of a project when a company has already put the time and money in and are not interested in knowing whether it is actually worse.
 They just want a number to boast about how much better the new one is.

 Ultimately, to properly run A/B tests involves a good knowledge of statistics and an experience in doing it before.
 There are lots of things to understand like sample sizes, statistical significance, statistical power, one/two-tailed tests and more to know if you're doing the right things.

 Taking a punt and doing it on your own almost guarantees that you'll make mistakes.
 I know, I've been there.
 Some software can be very reassuring and make you think you're getting great results but when you come to launch them you're left with something that doesn't work.